propellerlabsio/meteor-ui5-website/public/docs/Quickstart.md

 ## Run your project
 1. From your project root directory, run `meteor`.
+1. The initial build will take some time.
+You can monitor its progress in the console window.
+When it is completed it will say something to the effect of `App running at: http://localhost:3000/`.
-1. Go to [http://localhost:3000](http://localhost:3000) in your browser and confirm you can see the "Hello World" message.
+1. Go to the address shown (e.g. [http://localhost:3000](http://localhost:3000)) in your browser and confirm you can see the "Hello World" message.
+1. If it doesn't work, retrace your steps and confirm everything was done correctly.
+If the problem persists, please create a new issue at our [github repo](https://github.com/propellerlabsio/meteor-ui5-website/issues).
+Meteor publishes frequent updates which may require us to make minor adjustments to this Quickstart guide.

 ## Next steps